Aaron Tshibola

-Aaron Tshibola (born 2 January 1995) is a professional footballer who plays as a midfielder for AEL Limassol.
+Aaron Tshibola (born 2 January 1995) is a professional footballer who plays as a midfielder who plays for Greek Super League club Levadiakos.
+Born in England, he represents DR Congo at international level.

 Born in London, he came through the youth ranks at Reading before moving to Aston Villa in 2016.
-He represented England at U18 level in 2013 but has since been called up by DR Congo and played in a friendly match for the side in March 2018.
 He has had loan spells at English Football League sides Hartlepool United, Nottingham Forest and Milton Keynes Dons, as well as Scottish Premiership side Kilmarnock.
 He has also played in Belgium for Waasland Beveren and in Portugal for Aves.

 Early life

 Tshibola was born in the London Borough of Newham in England.

 Club career

 Reading

 Tshibola joined Reading's academy at age thirteen and signed his first professional deal with the club in March 2011.
 While in the Reading Academy, Tshibola went on trial with Manchester United.

 Ahead of the 2014–15 season, Tshibola signed a new contract with Reading, keeping him at the club until 2016.
 Then on 23 August 2014, he made his professional debut as an 86th-minute substitute in a Championship fixture against Nottingham Forest.

 On 9 September 2015, Tshibola extended his contract with Reading until the summer of 2019.

 On 2 January 2015, he moved to League Two side Hartlepool United on a one-month loan deal, before making his debut the next day in a 1–0 loss against Wycombe Wanderers.
 His first four appearances at the club earned Tshibola a loan extension until the end of the season.
 His loan spell extension led manager Ronnie Moore to thank Tshibola for his commitment at Hartlepool United.
 He was then awarded Man of the match, in a 3–2 win over Plymouth Argyle after an impressive performance when he assisted one of the goals in the game.